 DeLeT Longitudinal Survey

-The DeLeT Survey explores key issues regarding teacher education, retention and quality.
-We are creating a unique source of longitudinal quantitative data on the evolving careers and lives of Jewish day school teachers.
+The DeLeT Survey explored key issues regarding teacher education, retention and quality.
+We now have a unique source of longitudinal quantitative data on the evolving careers and lives of Jewish day school teachers.

 What does it take to recruit, prepare, support and retain excellent teachers for Jewish day schools?